BeezzS/BeezzS/README.md

 <!-- SOBRE MIM -->
 ### 👨‍💻 About Me

-I'm currently studying **Analysis and Systems Development** at *IFSP - Instituto Federal de São Paulo* and working as a **Full-Stack Python intern at Genesis Genomics**, under the guidance of Professor Deyvid Amgarten.

-I entered the programming field with a clear goal of building a solid career, and I’ve been investing daily to achieve that.
-I'm a fast learner, a good communicator, and always eager to improve myself by learning new technologies and professional skills.
+I'm a developer currently working as a Python intern at Genesis Genomics, with over a year of experience.
+I began my journey in Technology through a FAPESP research project supervised by Professor Deyvid Amgarten, focused on building a generative AI–based microservice.
+You can read more about the project here: https://bv.fapesp.br/pt/bolsas/223264/bio-jarvis-desenvolvimento-de-um-micro-servico-baseado-em-ia-generativa-para-geracao-de-textos-de-in/
+Alongside the research, I collaborate with the Genesis Genomics development team, working primarily with Python, using libraries like pandas and boto3, and frameworks such as Django and Flask.
+I also work with AI-related concepts and AWS services, especially S3 and Bedrock.

+Feel free to reach out: g.bezerra.contato@gmail.com
 ---

 <!-- STACKS -->